CGCookie/retopoflow/docs/changelist.md

 This document contains details about what has changed in RetopoFlow since version 2.x.

+### RetopoFlow 3.4.1&rarr;3.4.2

+- Worked around issue of "locking" Blender interface on Windows machines with Blender >3.6
+- Strokes now shows counts for selected verts, selected edges, new spans, new loops
+- Improved clarity for target geometry that is pinned, seam, non-manifold
+- Disabling visualization of pinned or seam geometry will disable pinning
+- Added keymap for marking/clearing seams, confirming quick tools
+- Added keymap for confirming quick tools
+- Added Merge options to Delete / Dissolve pie menu
+- Many minor bug fixes

 ### RetopoFlow 3.4.0&rarr;3.4.1

 - Improved visualization and editing when working on "wrong" side of symmetry